Biography

 Radio

-Nuala's novel You, will be broadcast on the Book on One in May on RTE radio one.
+Nuala's first novel You, has been broadcast twice on the Book on One on RTÉ radio one.

-Her short fiction, non-fiction and poetry have featured on RTÉ radio, on the Francis Mac Manus broadcasts, on Sunday Miscellany and The Enchanted Way.
+Her short fiction, non-fiction and poetry have featured on RTÉ radio, on the Francis Mac Manus broadcasts, on Sunday Miscellany, The Enchanted Way and Arena.
 Her non-fiction has featured on Lyric FM’s The Quiet Quarter.

 Reviewing